criteo/cypress-utils-criteo/README.md

 ### Snackbar

-Allows to easily check the status of a snackbar
+Allows to easily check the status of a snackbar.

+### Tooltip

+Allows to easily check whether a tooltip contains a text.

 ## Development